qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 To load a layer from a file, you can:

-* for vector data (like Shapefile, Mapinfo or DXF layers), click on the |addOgrLayer| :sup:`Add Vector Layer` toolbar button, select the :menuselection:`Layer --> Add Layer -->` |addOgrLayer|:guilabel:`Add Vector Layer` menu option or press :kbd:`Ctrl+Shift+V`.
+* for vector data (like GML, ESRI Shapefile, Mapinfo and DXF layers), click on the |addOgrLayer| :sup:`Add Vector Layer` toolbar button, select the :menuselection:`Layer --> Add Layer -->` |addOgrLayer|:guilabel:`Add Vector Layer` menu option or press :kbd:`Ctrl+Shift+V`.
-  This will bring up a new window (see figure_vector_add_) from which you can check |radioButtonOn| :guilabel:`File` and click on :guilabel:`Browse`.
+  This will bring up the Data Source Manager with the Vector tab active (:ref:`figure_vector_add`), where you can check |radioButtonOn| :guilabel:`File` and click on the :guilabel:`...` (browse) button.
   You can also specify the encoding for the file if desired.

   .. _figure_vector_add: